myelnet/js-dcdn/docs/_docs/pop/provider.md

 Discovering which cache provider holds a requested piece of content is a difficult problem in a decentralized setting.
 There are currently two solutions to do so on the network:

-- A fully decentralized but slow, gossip-based system, whereby gossip messages are propagated from a requesting client and relayed throughout the network until the requested content is found.
+- A fully decentralized but slower, gossip-based system, whereby gossip messages are propagated from a requesting client and relayed throughout the network until the requested content is found.
 - A centralized system (which we aim to progressively decentralize) whereby a cache provider can connect to an 'indexing endpoint' which maintains a record of which provider is holding which content (`pop start -index-endpoint=...`).
 Clients can then query this endpoint to discover which provider they should fetch the content from.
-To push updates to the Myel network's public indexing endpoint set `-index-endpoint` to `https://routing.myel.workers.dev`.
+To push updates to the Myel network's public indexing endpoint set `-index-endpoint` to `https://routing.myel.workers.dev` when starting the node.

 ## Replication